Randy Mueller: San Diego/Los Angeles Chargers

 Mueller joined the San Diego Chargers on April 29, 2008 as senior executive.

 Alternative football leagues

 In 2018, Mueller was hired by the Salt Lake Stallions of the newly created Alliance of American Football (AAF).
 After the AAF folded, he joined another fledgling league in the XFL, becoming the Houston Roughnecks' director of pro personnel in 2019 and later with the Seattle Dragons in 2022.
 On January 1, 2024, it was announced the Sea Dragons would not be a part of the UFL Merger.

+Return to New Orleans

+In 2024, Mueller rejoined the Saints as a senior personnel advisor.